 What is Google Index Status and Why Does It Matter?

 One of the common misconceptions people have of Google is that when they use Google, they are searching the web.
 They aren’t searching the web at all.
-They are searching Google’s index of the web.
+They are searching Google’s index status of the web.
 One of the best ways to think about this is to think of how a library was once organized.
 Back in the day, OK ten years ago, when you went to find a book you went to the card catalog to find a book on a particular subject.
 If the card within the card catalog did not exist, you couldn’t find the book in the library.

 Therefore, in order to have websites rank within Google, the first step is to make sure your site is within the Google index.
 No matter the work you do to make sure the the site is on the right content management system or has the right keywords in place, if you don’t have those pages within the index, they will not show up in Google search results.

-This can be accomplished in two ways.
+You can accomplish this in two ways.

 This is really one of the first steps in SEO.
 While the index status has been greatly improved, the actual ranks of each individual page needs to be improved as well.
-This will happen as the keywords are processed by Google, and links are made to the site.
+This will happen as the keywords are processed by Google and links are made to the site.